aayushdebugging/flask-unity/README.md

 ## Project Description

 This project demonstrates how to create a simple integration between a Python Flask application and a C# console application.
 The Flask application continuously generates simulated data, including oxygen levels, pollutant levels, size, and color.
+Every 5 seconds, a new variable with a unique longitude and latitude is added.
 The C# application fetches this data via an HTTP API, displays it in the console, and stores it locally in a JSON file.

 ## Project Structure